Eyewire

 Eyewire is a citizen science game from Sebastian Seung's Lab at Princeton University.
 It is a human-based computation game that uses players to map retinal neurons.
 Eyewire launched on December 10, 2012.
 The game utilizes data generated by the Max Planck Institute for Medical Research.
+As of March 2025, Eyewire has had around 350,000 players and resulted in the tracing of 6,000 neurons.

-Eyewire gameplay aims to advance neuroscience by enabling the reconstruction of morphological neuron data, which helps researchers model information processing circuits.
+Eyewire gameplay is used for neuroscience research by enabling the reconstruction of morphological neuron data, which helps researchers model information-processing circuits.
+It is also used to generate a training dataset to further improve the artificial intelligence that assists the player through the gameplay.